 Baltimore Police Handcuffs Restraints

 W.S.
-Darley Receipt courtesy Ray Weatley
+Darley Receipt courtesy Ray Wheatley

 1944 Receipt for a set of Peerless Handcuffs

 Catching criminals is only half the battle, restraining them can be several more battles throughout the course of effectively prosecuting them.
-Police have the odd job of fighting a man but only to a point which is necessary, the man he fights is trying to kill him, but the officer is only allow to fight to a point which necessary to effect the arrest, after which he must, switch roles, offer first aid for injuries, then restrain and protect.
+Police have the odd job of fighting a man but only to a point which is necessary, the man he fights is trying to kill him, but the officer is only allowed to fight to a point which necessary to effect the arrest, after which he must, switch roles, offer first aid for injuries, then restrain and protect.
 Often a suspect is wanted by the public, so officers have to get the suspect safely before the courts.
-Many don’t realize jails and prisons are made as much to protect the prisoner from society and they to protect society from that prisoner.
+Many don’t realize jails and prisons are made as much to protect the prisoner from society and them to protect society from that prisoner.
 It used to be that jails were for punishment, a sort of adult timeout… then they became all about educating a man, teaching him the wrongs of his former self.
 They hope he will come out a better man.
 To get to that place and along the way we had restraints.
 This is a brief history of those restraints.

 Why Do we Cuff all Prisoners Today